 [(1, 'Paul'), (2, 'John'),(3, 'Abbie'), (4, 'Charlotte'), (5, 'Ron')]

-enumerate() is a built-in Python function that allows you to loop over an iterable object and keep track of the running index using a count variable.
+Python enumerate() is a built-in Python function.
+The enumerate() function allows you to loop over an iterable object and keep track of how many iterations have occurred.
 Enumerate is particularly useful if you have an array of values that you want to run through entirely.